AEW Rumors: Major Plans For Former WWE Champion Revealed

 “We definitely maneuvered some stipulations we had in the contract.
 But they’ve been great.”

 In addition to his AEW duties throughout the rest of the year, Hager will be entering the octagon for the third time later this month to take on Anthony Garrett at Bellator 231.
-The former WWE star is currently undefeated as a MMA fighter, and he’ll be looking to continue his momentum with a victory at the upcoming event.
+The former WWE star is currently undefeated as an MMA fighter, and he’ll be looking to continue his momentum with a victory at the upcoming event.

 Will we see a new plan of action from this faction tonight on #AEWDynamite in Boston?
 Tune in tonight on @TNTDrama 8/7c pic.twitter.com/bOZMNEnlbd